New Jersey Roads - NJ 15 - Dover

 Above: Formerly on Pequannock St. SB just south of US 46, courtesy HNTB Corporation - it's not NJ 15, just the former way to get there from US 46 EB.
 Now you can just make a left.

 These were on NJ 15 SB approaching and then at US 46, one of those places where you can make a right turn to go from SB to EB.
 Until the new construction, 15 crossed under 46 just west of the town of Dover, where the only ramp was WB-NB, then ran parallel to it a block south for awhile on Clinton Street.
 Finally giving that up, 15 SB curved to the north, where you would once see the first sign (in fact, ever since the 1930s), made a left turn on Bergen Street (after passing Warren, Sussex, Morris, and Essex - notice a pattern?), and ended at 46.
 Going straight from there brings you to I-80 at Exit 35, as you see by the second sign, just a mile east of 80's junction with 15 at Exit 34.
 In other words, by following NJ 15 SB you could make a complete loop.
 This has changed, as NJ 15 now comes to a proper grade intersection with US 46 at the old overpass; the river/railroad/15 overpass was overdue to be rebuilt anyway.
 Clinton Avenue now dead-ends just before reaching 46, because there's not enough room to bring it up the hill to 46 (whereas 15 is coming down a hill the other direction, and thus can just be smoothed out to level).
+At least the oldest sign (the first) has been preserved at the Whippany Railway Museum.
 The rest of this page is mostly photos of construction for the new 15.

 NJ 15 NB starting life on Bergen Street.
 I don't know if/how mileposts will be adjusted on the entire route post-construction - there may be a back/ahead station, but it may not be signed.